shafali731/teeskentelee_suuruutta/README.md

       or
     `$ service apache2 restart`

-6. Connext to the server IP.
+6. Connect to the server IP.